-Type of shares Number of shares at the beginning of the current fiscal year Number of shares increased in the current fiscal year Number of shares decreased in the current fiscal year Number of shares at the end of the current fiscal year Common shares 1,358 thousand 0 thousand - thousand 1,358 thousand Shares Shares Shares Shares
+١ Number of shares at the Increase in number of Decrease in number of Number of shares at the Type of shares beginning of the current shares in the current shares in the current end of the current fiscal fiscal year fiscal year fiscal year year Common shares 1,358 thousand - thousand - thousand 1,358 thousand

-- (3) Appropriation of Retained Earnings - 1) Amounts paid as dividends and other matters - a.
-Matters relating to dividends resolved at a Board of Directors meeting held on May 21, 2021
+- (3) Appropriation of Retained Earnings - I. Amounts paid as dividends and other matters

-Total amount of dividends 941 million yen

-Amount of dividend per share 23 yen

-Record date March 31, 2021

-Date to come into effect June 23, 2021

-Matters relating to dividends resolved at a Board of Directors meeting held on October 29, 2021
+A. Matters relating to dividends resolved at the Board of Directors meeting held on May 23, 2022

-Total amount of dividends 696 million yen

-Amount of dividend per share 17 yen

-Record date September 30, 2021

-Date to come into effect December 3, 2021

-2) Dividends of which record date is in the current fiscal year, but which come into effect in the next fiscal year

-They will be resolved as follows at a Board of Directors meeting to be held on May 23, 2022.

-Source of dividends Retained earnings

 Total amount of dividends 1,474 million yen

 Amount of dividend per share 36 yen

 Record date March 31, 2022

 Date to come into effect June 22, 2022

+B. Matters relating to dividends resolved at the Board of Directors meeting held on October 28, 2022

+Total amount of dividends

+Amount of dividend per share

+Record date

+Date to come into effect

+1,105 million yen

+27 yen

+September 30, 2022

+December 5, 2022

+II.
+Of the dividends with a record date in the current fiscal year, those that will take effect in the following fiscal year are scheduled to be resolved at the Board of Directors' meeting held on May 22, 2023, as follows:

+Source of dividends Retained earnings

+Total amount of dividends 2,006 million yen

+Amount of dividend per share 49 yen

+Record date March 31, 2023

+Date to come into effect June 29, 2023